Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Numerical validation

 For more details on the algorithm used to distribute the fibers see the Random Sequential Adsorption algorithm \cite{pan2008analysis}; our implementation generates only the plane angle, and does not implement an intersection-avoidance mechanism.

 As a comparison model, we estimate the material parameters using the empirical Halpin-Tsai \cite{halpin1976halpin}; which we report here for longitudinal moduli, as described in \cite{agarwal2017analysis}.
 The fibers have length $l$, diameter $d$, the fiber and the matrix Young moduli are $E_f$ and $E_m$ respectively, $\beta$ is the volume fraction occupied by the fibers.
+We define two empirical constants: